How Digital Displays Work

 There are display enclosures that can be locked to protect the contents from tampering and others that can be mounted near restaurant equipment where they are exposed to high moisture levels and heat.
 If you can think of an application, chances are there is a custom display or enclosure that was already designed for it.

 Digital displays are also available as touchscreens.
 These displays are used in interactive applications, such as wayfinding or information kiosks.
 Touchscreens use various technologies to detect interactivity.
 Most touchscreens come equipped with a touch-sensitive layer right out of the factory.
 There are also kits available that let you retrofit existing “passive” displays to make them touch-enabled.

-More recently, we’re seeing sensors installed above and below digital displays.
+More recently, we’ve seen sensors installed above and below digital displays.
 These sensors are meant to detect a person’s motion instead of touch.
 The Microsoft Kinect is one sensor we see used extensively in custom interactive applications.

 The latest trend in digital signage is the smart display.
 These displays are also called “System on Chip” or SoC because they include an entire computer on a single piece of silicon.
 With SoC displays, the media player hardware is embedded behind the glass, right inside the display frame.
 Smart displays have more in common with tablets than your run-of-the-mill “dumb” display.
 They are gaining in popularity because they are less expensive and easier to deploy than similar unbundled components.

 SoC displays used to be underpowered and difficult to manage because manufacturers were relying on proprietary operating systems.
-Newer generation SoC displays use the more ubiquitous Android (or Android-derived) operating systems, opening the market to many professional-grade digital signage software solutions.
+Newer generation SoC digital display boards use the more ubiquitous Android (or Android-derived) operating systems, opening the market to many professional-grade digital signage solutions.